rackerlabs/rackspace-how-to/content/exchange/troubleshoot-a-locked-exchange-mailbox.md

   7. If the mailbox is locked, you will see an alert stating that the Mailbox is locked.

     <img src="{% asset_path exchange/troubleshoot-a-locked-exchange-mailbox/CP_unlock.png %}" />

+  8. Unlock the mailbox and allow 5 minutes for the unlock to complete.
+  9. Instruct the user to open their email application on each device one at a time, imputing their email address and password when prompted.